rxcle/rxindi-support/help.md

 > Symbols like `=`, `#` and `@` specify the _Statement Type_ which should always be the first item in a `${...}` placeholder.

 Components typically have a _data need_ which is the context on which data references inside the Component are relative to.
-In our example we have the data reference to `FirstName`, so we will need a context that provides an element with that name.
+In our example we have a data reference to `FirstName`, so we will need a context that provides an element with that name.

-If we only reference the Component and specify nothing else then that Component will get the same data context as what is used at the place where we are referencing.
+If we only reference the Component and specify nothing else then that Component will get the same data context as what is used at the location where we are referencing.
 In this case that is `/Root`, however in this particular case we want to provide the Component with `/Root/Person` as context so we can directly reference the `FirstName` element inside the Component thereby making the Component independent from any specific parent element in particular.

 In order to provide a context, a comma is placed directly after the Component name and the path to the data that should be used as context is specified.
 In this case we want to provide `Person` (relative to `/Root`) as a context.